Salam Zgharta FC

-Founded in 1933 as Salam Achrafieh, the club was renamed Salam Zgharta in 1971; their supporters are mainly from the Zgharta region and other districts in North Lebanon.
+Founded in 1933 as Salam Achrafieh, the club was renamed Salam Zgharta in 1971; their supporters are primarily Maronites from the Zgharta region and other districts in North Lebanon.
 The club's traditional kit colours are red and black.
-In 2014 they won the Lebanese FA Cup, their only major trophy to date.
+In 2014, they won the Lebanese FA Cup, their only major trophy to date.

 History

 Salam Achrafieh (1933–1971)

 Salam Achrafieh was a club established in Ashrafieh, a district in the northern Beirut.
-This club is considered one of the founders of the Lebanese Football Association, as Georges Slim represented the club in the first general assembly of the association on 22 March 1933.

 In May 1933, Salam Achrafieh hosted a game against Arax and fielded a player called Spiro who wasn't living in Achrafieh.
 This was considered illegal at the time and the LFA disqualified Salam from the match.
 This decision was not welcomed by Slim, who was a well-known media personality, and tried to change the executive committee, but ended up failing as Al Nahda SC, the dominating team at the time, didn't approve of the change.

-Salam Achrafieh played in the first ever Lebanese Second Division season and ended up winning the trophy after winning 2–0 against Ararad in the final game.

-In 1937, Salam Achrafieh became the first ever two-times Second Division winners.
+Salam Achrafieh played in the first ever Lebanese Second Division season and ended up winning the trophy.
+In 1937, Salam Achrafieh became the first two-times Second Division winners.

 Early history (1971–1990)

 Salam Zgharta was founded in 1971, after a group of football enthusiasts bought the licence of former club Salam Achrafieh (نادي السلام الأشرفية), based in the Achrafieh district of Beirut.
-The club's first board of administrators was elected on 15 August 1971, with Father Semaan Douaihy as the club's honorary president, and Youssef Zeidan as the executive president.

 The club remained in Achrafieh until 1974, when they moved to Zgharta, in North Lebanon.
 They competed in the Lebanese Premier League, with Sassine Ghazale funding the club after the move.
 During the 1974–75 season, Antoine "Al Shakra" Fenianos was the club's first manager.
 Salam Zgharta's first game was at the Camille Chamoun Sports City Stadium against Nejmeh, in which Salam Zgharta lost 5–2.
 In their first season, the club got demoted to the second division with Riyada Wal Adab, after the early finish of the season due to start of the Lebanese Civil War.

-While football in Lebanon was affected by the Civil War, the Lebanese Football Association (LFA) split into two entities, with each organizing its own competitions in the latter stage of the war.
-Salam Zgharta joined the Eastern Federation and won the Lebanese FA Cup on 12 April 1987, after beating Homentmen in the final (0–0, and 1–0 in the replay).
+While football in Lebanon was affected by the Lebanese Civil War, the Lebanese Football Association (LFA) split into two entities, with each organizing its own competitions in the latter stage of the war.
+Salam Zgharta joined the Eastern Federation and won the Lebanese FA Cup on 12 April 1987.
 However, following the war, the two federations re-merged and the FA Cup win was voided.
-During the war, Salam Zgharta played against numerous clubs from Syria, Cyprus, and Romania.